 Salad often seems like the holy grail of nutrition-packed meals, but they can be a tough sell for kids.
-Here’s how to make kids salads that your little ones will actually want to eat!
+Here’s how to make kids salad that your little ones will actually want to eat!

 The key to serving kids salad is to keep things simple and easy to eat.
 Many kids, especially toddlers, can’t fully chew a lot of raw veggies, so it’s good to keep it in mind when you’re thinking about what to include.
 And consider which salads you like the best—I’d bet they have more than just greens in them!
 So be sure to include lots of yummy other ingredients too.

 Here’s how I like to think through making kids salads.